VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - `AddGraphicsCompositor()` organizes [how scenes are rendered](https://doc.stride3d.net/latest/en/manual/graphics/graphics-compositor/index.html) in the Stride engine, enabling extensive customization of the rendering pipeline.
 - `Add3DCamera()` adds a 3D camera to the scene, allowing you to view it from various angles.

 Run the application again.
 Now, instead of a black screen, you should see a blue screen. 🌌 While not overly exciting, it’s a step in the right direction.
-We’re looking through the camera, but there’s nothing to see—yet. 👀
+We’re looking through the camera, but there’s nothing to see yet. 👀

-{% include _alert.html type:'success' title: "You learnt that Graphics Compositor is used to handle rendering and 3D Camera is used to view the scene from different angles.
-Still nothing to see because we haven't added anything to the scene yet. 🤷‍♂️" %}
+{% include _alert.html type:'success' title: "You’ve learned that Graphics Compositor is used to handle rendering and 3D Camera is used to view the scene from different angles.
+There's still nothing to see yet because we haven’t added any objects to the scene. 🤷‍♂️" %}

 ## Step 3: Add Some Shapes - Capsule Time! 🎨